Sundus-AlQadi/Cybersecurity-Portfolio/Notes/SQL-Injection.md

 ### Lab 01: WHERE Clause SQL Injection
 In this lab, I practiced how SQL injection can modify a WHERE clause and change the query logic to reveal hidden data.
 The main lesson was that insecure handling of user input can allow unauthorized access to restricted information.

+## Lab 02: Login Bypass
+In this lab, I practiced how SQL injection can affect authentication logic.
+The main lesson was that insecure handling of login input can allow unauthorized access to privileged accounts.
+This showed why login forms must use parameterized queries and secure authentication checks.